Sebastian

 I'll free myself from you.
 What will you do now?

-If you dare tempt me further, draw your sword.
+If you dare to fight me, then whip out your sword.

 The contrast with Viola is one of the play's most-discussed comic effects.
 Viola, in the same circumstances three scenes earlier, has been terrified by Sir Andrew's challenge – she is a young woman with no fencing training, hiding behind Cesario's costume.
 Sebastian, faced with the same Sir Andrew, simply hits him back.
 The comedy delights in the asymmetry.
 Sir Toby, who has been managing Sir Andrew's gulling for two acts, has finally pulled the wrong twin into the brawl, and Sebastian's competence is the comedy's quiet revenge on Sir Toby's bullying.
 The line "Are all the people mad?" is Sebastian's first articulation of the bewilderment that will run through the rest of his Illyrian experience.
 He has arrived in a city where strangers know him, attack him, and address him by names not his own; the question he asks is the only sane response.
 Olivia's entrance moments later makes the bewilderment more total.
 She apologises for Sir Toby's behaviour, calls him by Cesario's name, and invites him indoors – and Sebastian, who has just spent ninety seconds defending himself against an attack and another sixty being lectured by a fool, accepts the invitation without quite knowing what he is accepting.